Complexity of Digital Quantum Simulation in the Low-Energy Subspace: Applications and a Lower Bound

-It is sometimes possible to improve the complexity of product formulas with further information or assumptions in the form of Hamiltonians and states.
+Given a Trotter number $r$, the Lie-Trotter formula provides a second-order simulation approximation error $O(\lambda_H^2 t^2/r)$, where $\lambda_H=\sum_{l=1}^L\norm{H_l}\leq L\lambda_h$ and $\lambda_h=\max_{l}\norm{H_l}$~\cite{childs2021theory}.
+Therefore, choosing the Trotter number $r_1=O(t^2\lambda_H^2/\epsilon)$ is sufficient to ensure the error below $\epsilon$.
+Similarly, choosing the Trotter number $r_p=O((\lambda_H t)^{1+1/p}/\epsilon^{1/p})$ is sufficient to ensure the error below $\epsilon$ for $p$-th order Lie-Suzuki-Trotter formulas. {\arabic{footnote}} It is sometimes possible to improve the complexity of product formulas with further information or assumptions in the form of Hamiltonians and states.
 In this paper, we consider digital quantum simulation in the low-energy subspace.
 Without loss of generality, we assume the Hamiltonian $H$ is composed of $L$ positive semi-definite terms $H_l\geq 0$.\footnote{Otherwise, we can consider simple shifts $H_l\to H_l+a_lI$ for all $H_l$'s for some positive $a_l$ such that $H_l+a_lI\geq 0$, which only adds an additional global phase to the evolution $V$.} For the simulation task, we only care about the low-energy quantum states that are below spectrum $\Delta\ll \norm{H}$.
 We denote the projector to this subspace as $\pdl$.
-The formal definition for the low-energy simulation is given as follows: \begin{definition} Given a Hamiltonian $H$ with the above assumptions and a quantum state $\rho$ with energy lower than $\Delta\leq\norm{H}$, our goal is to find a simulation channel $\mathcal{U}(\cdot)$ such that the simulation error is below some threshold $\epsilon$, i.e., $\norm{\mathcal{U}(\rho)-V^\dagger\rho V}\leq\epsilon$, where $V=e^{-iHt}$ is the target evolution of $H$ with simulation time $t$. \end{definition} In the special case when $\mathcal{U}(\cdot)$ in \Cref{def:Prob} is a unitary channel for some unitary $U$, we only need to consider the norm $\norm{(U-V)\pdl}$ when estimating the upper bound for the simulation error between the simulation unitary $U$ and the target evolution $V$.
+The formal definition for the low-energy simulation is given as follows: \begin{definition} Given a Hamiltonian $H$ with the above assumptions and a quantum state $\rho$ with energy lower than $\Delta\leq\norm{H}$, our goal is to find a simulation channel $\mathcal{U}(\cdot)$ such that the simulation error is below some threshold $\epsilon$, i.e., $\norm{\mathcal{U}(\rho)-{V\rho V^\dagger}}\leq\epsilon$, where $V=e^{-iHt}$ is the target evolution of $H$ with simulation time $t$. \end{definition} In the special case when $\mathcal{U}(\cdot)$ in \Cref{def:Prob} is a unitary channel for some unitary $U$, we only need to consider the norm $\norm{(U-V)\pdl}$ when estimating the upper bound for the simulation error between the simulation unitary $U$ and the target evolution $V$.